-However, given that dairy products do contain a lot of nutrition and are pretty hard to avoid, some people may need additional reasons to give it up.
+However, given that dairy products contain a lot of nutrition and are pretty hard to avoid, some people may need additional reasons to give them up.
 Well, 80 percent of the adult population worldwide are lactose intolerant, and a smaller number have legitimate milk protein allergies.
-In addition, some claim that dairy is inflammatory, an assertion that has yet to be confirmed through data.
+Some claim that dairy is inflammatory, which may be true and still needs confirmation through research data.
 The bottom line on dairy?
-Some people do okay with it while others feel much better then they eliminate it (x, x, x, x).
+Some people do okay with it, while others feel much better when they eliminate it. (x) (x) (x) (x)

 Meat and the Paleo Diet

-The general dietary advice used to be to limit red meat and to stick to lean cuts like chicken breast to keep consumption of saturated fat intake 10 percent of total calories per day.
-By doing this, it was believed people could avoid inflammatory conditions and minimize dietary cholesterol — both of which were highly implicated in chronic diseases like diabetes and heart disease.
+In the past, the general dietary advice limited red meat and stick to lean cuts like chicken breast to keep consuming saturated fat intake 10 percent of total calories per day.
+By doing this, people believed they could avoid inflammatory conditions and minimize dietary cholesterol.
+Red meat and dairy products have high implications in chronic diseases like diabetes and heart disease.
 If you were to see a cardiologist today, he or she would probably give you the same advice based on decades-old research.
-Studies still focus on this issue and yield mixed results, sometimes indicating that reasonable serving sizes of red and fatty meats don’t necessarily increase your risk for these conditions (x, x).
+Studies still focus on this issue and yield mixed results, sometimes showing that reasonable serving sizes of red and fatty meats don’t necessarily increase your risk for these conditions. (x) (x)

 Aside from the saturated fat and cholesterol content of some meats, there’s another potential drawback.
-A relationship may exist between consumption of red meat and cancer, especially when the meat is cooked at temperatures higher than 300 degrees F. Research is ongoing here as well.
-To confuse matters, studies sometimes lump red meat with processed meat, the latter of which isn’t recommended in large amounts on the Paleo diet (x, x).
+A relationship may exist between consumption of red meat and cancer, especially when you cook meat at temperatures higher than 300 degrees F. Research is ongoing here.
+Confusing matters even more, studies sometimes lump red meat with processed meat, the latter of which doctors do not recommend in large amounts on the Paleo diet. (x) (x)

-The Paleo diet, while it does suggest grass-fed beef as a Paleo protein option, also allows for many other types of protein like pasture-raised chicken, eggs and wild caught fish.
-Despite the bad rap that meat gets, it is a great source of the appetite-squashing, muscle-building protein, vitamins and minerals that Paleo proponents believe we’re underconsuming.
+While it suggests grass-fed beef as a Paleo protein option, the Paleo diet also allows for many other types of protein like pasture-raised chicken, eggs, and wild-caught fish.
+Despite the bad rap that meat gets, it is an excellent source of the appetite-squashing, muscle-building protein, vitamins and minerals that Paleo proponents believe we’re under consuming.

 Soy and the Paleo Diet

 Soy is not part of the Paleo diet since it is a legume.
-Whether it should be part of any diet, actually, is highly questionable.
+A popular ingredient in the Asian diet for thousands of years is highly questionable whether it should be part of any diet.
 The controversy around soy as a whole food or food additive (like texturized vegetable protein) centers around its phytoestrogen content.
 The phytoestrogens in soy can disrupt the functioning of the thyroid gland and sex hormones in males and females.
-It may be especially harmful in babies and children (x, x, x).
+It may be especially harmful to babies and children. (x) (x) (x)

-If you’re going to eat soy, the conventional wisdom is to eat small amounts, only on occasion, which are preferably fermented.
+If you’re going to eat soy, the conventional wisdom is to eat small amounts, only occasionally, which are preferably fermented.

 Paleo Diet Variations

 Another variation ignores the no-alcohol rule.
-Some people just aren’t willing to give up alcoholic beverages completely so they choose “Paleo-friendlier” options like wine and tequila (since it’s made from agave) over grain-heavy beverages like beer.
+Some people just aren’t willing to give up alcoholic beverages completely, so they choose “Paleo-friendlier” options like wine and tequila (since made from agave) over grain-heavy beverages like beer.

-The Wild Diet, introduced by health coach James Abel, is very similar to the Paleo diet in that it promotes the elimination of processed food, especially processed carbohydrates, in favor of high-quality, nutrition-dense whole foods.
-Cheese, butter, wine and chocolate are all given the green light (x).
+The Wild Diet, introduced by health coach James Abel, is very similar to the Paleo diet.
+It promotes the elimination of processed food, mainly processed carbohydrates, in favor of high-quality, nutrition-dense whole foods.
+Cheese, butter, wine and chocolate are all given the green light. (x)

 Planning Your Meals

 Does eating a diet consisting primarily of bananas drizzled with honey and sweet potatoes mean you’re following the Paleo diet?
-Technically yes, but that’s not the way the diet was designed.
+Technically yes, but the diet design doesn’t work that way.
 There is a suggested way to plan.
 In other words, a Paleo pyramid.

-According the Dr. Cordain (the founder of the Paleo diet as we know it now), the macronutrient breakdown should be roughly (x):
+According to Dr. Cordain (the founder of the Paleo diet as we know it now), the macronutrient breakdown roughly should be: (x)